 4/1.15/3 Summary and analysis of the results of ITU-R studies

-[Note: Summary of preliminary results from the working document towards a Preliminary Draft New Report SA.[LUNAR 1.15 STUDIES] to be added for next meeting]

 [This section should contain a summary of the technical and operational studies performed within ITU-R, including a list of relevant ITU-R Recommendations.
 Depending on the agenda item, this section could be divided in two parts, one part dealing with the summary and the other part dealing with the analysis.